Welcome to the MSc Computing programme!

 Most modules are 80% exam 20% coursework, except:

-- Introduction to Machine Learning and Advanced Computer Graphics (70% exam 30% coursework)
+- Principles and Practice of Programming, Introduction to Machine Learning, Advanced Computer Graphics (70% exam 30% coursework)

-- Software Engineering Group Project and AI Ventures (100% coursework)
+- Software Systems Engineering and AI Ventures (100% coursework)

 The module subscription system gives this information under the "Exam:CA Ratio" column.

 What happens if I submit my coursework late?